 The School provides confidential counselling services to all students.

-The Lead School Counsellor is Mrs Mikala Torrance (until October half-term 2022) / Mrs Louise Ewer (from November 2022) and she is supported by a team of counsellors David Woodall, Les Nobel, Frances Viggers and Elaine Wright.
-They offer appointments in the San Medical Centre and can be contacted on 01788 556299 or via timetotalk@rugbyschool.net
+The Lead School Counsellor is Mrs Louise Ewer and she is supported by a team of counsellors.
+They offer appointments in the San and can be contacted on 01788 556299 or via timetotalk@rugbyschool.net